apache/cordova-docs/www/docs/de/3.1.0/cordova/file/fileerror/fileerror.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: FileError
 ---

 # FileError

-A `FileError` -Objekt festgelegt ist, tritt ein Fehler in der Datei API-Methoden.
+A `FileError` -Objekt festgelegt ist, tritt ein Fehler in der [Datei](../fileobj/fileobj.html) API-Methoden.

 ## Eigenschaften